Carbon Sequestration

 Urban Forest Management Program

 We recognize the City’s urban forest as one of our greatest natural resources.
 City leaders and staff have made our trees a priority and they are dedicated to the continued planting, protection, and maintenance of Encinitas’ urban forest.
-The departments of Public Works and Parks and Recreation have an established Urban Forest Management Program (UFMP) which closely follows the City’s UFMP Administrative Manual and incorporates the City’s Urban Tree Panting Program.
+In alignment with CAP Measure CS-1, the departments of Public Works and Parks and Recreation have an established Urban Forest Management Program (UFMP) which closely follows the City’s UFMP Administrative Manual and incorporates the City’s Urban Tree Planting Program.
 In 2018, the City hired a City Arborist to support the implementation of the UFMP and oversee the care of the City’s trees.

 UNIT